amidaware/trmm-docs/docs/install_agent.md

 ## Using a Deployment Link

-Creating a deployment link is the recommended way to deploy agents.
 The main benefit of this method is that the executable is generated only whenever the deployment download link is accessed, whereas with the other methods it's generated right away and the agent's version is hardcoded into the exe.
 Using a deployment link will allow you to not worry about installing using an older version of an agent, which will fail to install if you have updated your RMM to a version that is not compatible with an older installer you might have lying around.
+The deployment link method uses the dynamic EXE method behind the scenes.

 To create a deployment, from the web UI click **Agents > Manage Deployments**.
 ![managedeployments](images/managedeployments.png)